Adie-/Mask_RCNN/README.md

 # Mask R-CNN for Object Detection and Segmentation

-_This is a fork of https://github.com/matterport/Mask_RCNN_
+_This is a fork of https://github.com/sabderra/Mask_RCNN which is a fork of https://github.com/matterport/Mask_RCNN_ _I wanted to test the Mask RCNN implementation and various Jupyter Notebooks but with Tensorflow 2 support.

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.